dlang/DIPs/DIPs/DIP1NNN-DK.md

     return isPrime(x);
 }
 ```
-While a `bool` usually only can be `true` or `false` and requires 1 bit of storage, foo can actually return three possible things: {`true`, `false`, `⊥`}
+While a `bool` is only 1-bit with two possible values, calling foo can actually result in three possible things: {`true`, `false`, `⊥`}
-The symbol `⊥` represents `isPrime` getting stuck in an endless loop (in a bad implementation), crashing (e.g. because it's out of memory), or throwing an exception (maybe x was negative).
+The bottom value `⊥` represents `isPrime` getting stuck in an endless loop (in a bad implementation), crashing (e.g. because it's out of memory), or throwing an exception (maybe x was negative).
 In such cases foo does not return a `true` or `false` value like a mathematical function always would.
-Note that having a bottom *type* in a language does not *add* the bottom *value* or any run time cost associated with it, the bottom value is a concept that exists in any turing complete language even without a bottom type.
+Note that having a bottom *type* in a programming language does not *add* the bottom *value* or any run time cost associated with it.
+The bottom value is a concept that exists in any turing complete language even without a bottom type.

 The bottom type should not be confused with a unit type, such as `void`:
 ```D